 on the right hand and on the left,

-on the right hand and on the left,

-“right” and “left” means God’s armor guarded the believer from attacks from any quarter.
+“Right” and “left” means God’s armor guards the believer from attacks from any quarter.

 Christians in ministry need to be outfitted with God’s weaponry.